-A: Honestly, valuation here is not much different from other sectors: you still see the standard multiples (EV / EBITDA, EV / EBIT, P / E, and so on) in public comps and precedent transactions; running an intrinsic valuation via discounted cash flow is quite common as well.
+A: Honestly, valuation here is not much different from other sectors: you still see the standard multiples (EV / EBITDA, EV / EBIT, P / E, and so on) in comparable company analysis and precedent transactions; running an intrinsic valuation via discounted cash flow based on Unlevered Free Cash Flow is quite common as well.

 In a few of those documents above, you’ll see references to Unlevered Net Income (which just excludes interest), but that’s more about the bank’s preferences rather than something inherent to the industry.
 Mechanically, you can calculate this figure as EBIT x (1-tax rate).

 Overall, business services firms are as close to “standard companies” as you can get, since they all generate revenue through the sale of services.

 Q: Where can our readers learn more about this area?